dti-tt/DTI_TT/README.md

 - Cold-Start: The model encounters previously unseen drugs.
 - Warm-Start: The model works with known drugs and targets.

-The datasets are stored in the `data/` directory, with separate files for training and testing in each scenario.

 ---

 ## Acknowledgments